CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 ### Submission and deadlines

-16th of November - Every material should be committed to GitHub.
-Submit GitHub link to Moodle when you are ready.
+xxx - Every material should be committed to GitHub.
+Submit the GitHub link to Moodle when you are ready.

-18th of November - Teams will present their results:
+xxx - Teams will present their results online:
 * The order of presentation will be by team number
 * Every team will have 7 minutes for presentations, followed by 7 minutes Q&A